Aliases for DCTPP1 Gene

 GeneCards Summary for DCTPP1 Gene

 DCTPP1 (DCTP Pyrophosphatase 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Pyrimidine metabolism (KEGG).
+Among its related pathways are Purine metabolism and Metabolism.
 GO annotations related to this gene include identical protein binding and pyrophosphatase activity.

 UniProtKB/Swiss-Prot for DCTPP1 Gene